Description

 This class is approved by the NCAA.

-This high school World History course explores the story of humanity from creation to the present day.
-Students will study major civilizations, cultural developments, global conflicts, and influential leaders while gaining a deeper understanding of how world events have shaped modern society.
+This live online World History class for homeschool high school students explores the story of humanity from creation to the present day.
+Students study major civilizations, cultural developments, global conflicts, and influential leaders while gaining a deeper understanding of how world events have shaped modern society.

 Mrs. Coffey brings history to life through archaeological discoveries, virtual museum tours, biographies, and insights from her own world travel experiences.
 The goal is to make history engaging, meaningful, and memorable rather than dry or distant.